 For single-line comments in SQL use “–” (double hyphen) at the beginning of any line.
 For multi-line comments, use “/* your comment */”.
 The line starting with ‘/*’ is considered as a starting point of comment and is terminated when ‘*/’ is encountered.

 -- This is a single line comment SELECT * FROM Customers; /* This is a multi line comment */ SELECT * FROM Customers;

 Filtering, Sorting and Calculating Data with SQL

 So far what you’ve been studying with only has been a few thousand records, but several databases have a lot of data in them.
-Eventually, you might operate with databases with the millions or even tens of millions of records in it.
+Eventually, you might operate with databases with millions or even tens of millions of records in them.
 Clearly, you’re never going to need to look at all of that data at once.
 So SQL gives us various methods to pair down and sort your data so you can quickly get the results you want.
-So let’ discuss that in this module.
+So let’ ‘s discuss that in this module.

 Basics of Filtering with SQL

-Filtering is very important because it enables us to narrow the data you want to retrieve.
+Filtering is very important because it enables us to narrow the data we want to retrieve.
 Filtering is also done when we are making an interpretation to get an idea about the data that we require to analyze as part of our model.

 - Be precise about the data that we want to retrieve

 - Decrease the number of records we retrieve